Data in the enterprise is a tangled goat’s nest of complexity.

 These properties are immutable across the data lifecycle, which allows consumers to discover and subscribe to specific data contract properties so they are continually updated with relevant data as new numbers are crunched.

 The governance for data contracts can be federated across data owners but managed in a centralised location i.e. a data discovery platform.
 Data experts support the various domains to execute said contracts in their own way and with their specific domain expertise, but in alignment with global standards.

-The result is the enablement of standardised data cataloguing (and discovery) across the data mesh, while maintaining decentralisation of the data itself.
+The result is the enablement of standardised data cataloguing (and discovery) across data mesh, while maintaining decentralisation of the data itself.

-Prior to the data mesh, all data had to be processed via a central team, which functions as a massive bottleneck for both data producers and consumers.
+Prior to data mesh, all data had to be processed via a central team, which functions as a massive bottleneck for both data producers and consumers.
 It’s a terrible design in terms of scalability.

 In a data mesh, the dependence on a centralised team from the side of both the producer and the consumer is removed.
 And thinking about data in terms of products, creates end-to-end accountability for specific domains.